 And while these job placements are unpaid, students are required to approach the work with maturity and a professional attitude.
 The organizations expect the interns will be punctual, responsible, and courteous to co-workers and clientele.
 Your length of service to the organization will be approximately 100 hours.

 How to Apply

-Download the application materials from the link below, fill them out, and return them to the Sociology Department for review.
+Download the application materials from the link above, fill them out, and return them to the Sociology Department for review.
 If accepted, you will be contacted before preregisteration so that you can be scheduled for the SOC490 Community Internship Experience and Seminar and register for the course.
 You will work with the faculty member to find an appropriate placement before the end of the Fall semester.
 You will also be required to interview with your prospective organization and supervisor to see if you are a good “fit” and so you can start to work immediately at the beginning of the Spring semester.